Mogunsan/gsc-exporter/README.md

 This limit is increased to 5000 results when using the API however even that may not suffice to analyse website with a broad spectrum of relevant keywords.

 This script solves that problem by iterating relevant user provided keywords with the GSC API combining multiple API answers.
-After eliminating duplicates the script can output the collected data to a .csv or database.
+After eliminating duplicates the script can output the collected data to a .csv or a database.

 TO ADD KEYWORDS CREATE A FILE CALLED query.csv IN THE SAME DICTIONARY AND PUT ONE KEYWORD PER ROW